 The viability of the wholesale market has been hampered in recent years by transmission constraints, adverse hydro conditions, and lack of a viable regional transmission organization.
 Unless these conditions are addressed, it is unlikely that a viable wholesale market will exist on the Western Interconnection in the foreseeable future.

+Chapter Three

-Chapter Three "To what extent retail rates have been unbundled in Nebraska"
+"To what extent retail rates have been unbundled in Nebraska"

-1.0 Status of Unbundling in Nebraska
+1.0 Purpose